 She is also supervising student dissertations, both at graduate and undergraduate levels.

-Her current research focuses on EU trade and development policies.
+Her current research focuses on EU external negotiations, including trade, enlargement, climate change and Brexit.